 We believe that it is vital for children to be actively involved in their English lessons.
 We aim to excite our children’s imaginations and for them to become fully immersed in their learning.
 We make use of a full range of resources to enable us to do this, for example, using a range of written texts, visual images, short film clips, the Binfield Outdoor Learning Environment (B.O.L.E.) or real experiences to make this happen.
 Children will also learn about how language works.
 Using this understanding pupils learn, over time, to write in different styles for different situations and audiences.
 Pupils are helped to develop the ability to communicate their ideas and thoughts through the written word, which includes developing their understanding of spelling patterns, sentence structure, organising ideas and vocabulary.

 We believe that it is important to instil within our children a love of reading.
 Time is set aside each day to focus on reading skills.
 In Reception and Key Stage 1, the children follow a daily systematic phonics programme, Read Write Inc, to support them with their Reading, Writing, Grammar and Spelling.
-More information about the programme can be found on this handout Read Write Inc Parent handout.
+More information about the programme can be found on this handout Read Write Inc for Parents.
 A Parent Information Session is held at the beginning of the academic year to let them know more about Read Write Inc. Parents can obtain further information about Read, Write Inc on the Ruth Miskin website and can hear how the letter sounds are pronounced.
 Click Here to access the Ruth Miskin homepage, then click on the Parent Link to hear the sounds.

 In Reception, pupils are taught the beginning of our continuous cursive handwriting scheme by linking the letter sounds to their letters, using ‘lead ins’ for each letter.
 They are also given lots of opportunity to practice mark making skills by drawing lines, circles and zig-zags of various sizes in a range of mediums, including with chalk, paint, foam and sand.